adam-p/yesterday-i-learned/random.md

 1. *Spilling* refers to the act of moving a value from a CPU register to memory (thereby decreasing runtime performance)
 1. There are many kinds of fats; [brown fats][wikipedia 24] are metabolically more active than white fats, so it is better.
 It is also associated with heat generation in hibernating mammals.
 1. > [Fast Flight] doesn't stretch much, meaning more energy can be transferred to the arrow on the shot, but causes more shocks to the limb tips.
 Dacron stretches more ... ([continued][reddit 10])
-1. There are at least four correct pronunciations for the word "Laos," making it one of the few words no one can pronounce incorrectly.
+1. There are at least four correct pronunciations for the word "Laos," making it one of the few words no one can pronounce incorrectly. ["Locals pronounce it Laos."](https://www.youtube.com/watch?v=jbDZ-z18UOw)
 1. Ostriches are not from Australia.
 1. [People can sue you][workopolis] if you give them bad references.
 1. There is such a thing as a [Damn Vulnerable Web App][dvwa] that is built solely for others' testing pleasure.